Published Apr 21, 2026 | 5:09 PM ⚊ Updated Apr 22, 2026 | 11:53 AM

 Eyewitnesses said two powerful blasts were heard in quick succession at around 3.30 pm.

-Twenty-three people are undergoing treatment at Thrissur Government Medical College Hospital, with five in critical care.
+Currently, 13 people are undergoing treatment at Thrissur Government Medical College Hospital.
 The licensee in charge of the unit, Satheesh, also suffered burn injuries.

-Thrissur City Police Commissioner Nakul Rajendra Deshmukh IPS said the number of workers still trapped inside the facility is unknown.
+Thrissur City Police Commissioner Nakul Rajendra Deshmukh said the number of workers who were present at the facility prior to the blast is unknown.

 Locals estimated that around 40 workers were present at the site, based on the lunch packets supplied to the facility at noon.
 The unit was reportedly producing fireworks for the Thiruvambady section’s sample display scheduled for Friday.